Why Critical Thinking is an Important Skill for Artists

 What is Critical Thinking?

-In simpler words, critical thinking in art means using reasoning to make decisions on what to create and how to express ideas through art.
 Artists usually engage in critical thinking when they reflect on the meaning behind their work and decide how best to convey their message to the audience.
 It also involves applying concepts thoughtfully to evaluate and shape the meaning of their art.

 Essentially, it shapes the way you approach and do certain things.
 It is suggested that critical thinking is not natural but rather a discipline.
-Therefore, with time and effort, it can be learned and practised.
+Therefore, with time and effort, it can be learnt and practised.

 The Role of Critical Thinking in Creative Project Management